 Conrad’s Greek was not as good as Jung’s.
 The word he wanted is apophrenia, which means “away from the mind.”
 But he left out the “r” in the Greek stem phrēn, so his coinage — meant to categorize a kind of nonsense — is itself nonsense.
 The mislabeled condition (mentioned in the title of a rock song and in William Gibson’s novel Pattern Recognition) is a disorder of compulsive pattern recognition that produces paranoid fantasies.

 There are people who find meaning and inspiration in the cracks on a wall, and people who are simply cracked.
 The difference between them may be as extreme as that between Leonardo da Vinci (who urged his apprentices to study cracks in the walls) and the nut portrayed by Mel Gibson in Conspiracy Theory.
-When we navigate by coincidence, we move effortlessly into creative flow.
+When we navigate by synchronicity with discernment, we move effortlessly into creative flow.
 When we project our delusions onto the world around us, we put ourselves in a place of blockage and pain.
 It is the release or constriction of creative flow that will tell us whether we are on the right track (though let’s note that the release may involve a necessary redirection of flow).

 - Adapted from The Three “Only” Things: Tapping the Power of Dreams, Coincidence and Imagination by Robert Moss.
 Published by New World Library.
 This book is now available in French, Spanish, Swedish, German, Russian, Lithuanian, Turkish, Chinese, Japanese, and Korean editions.